-Suzanne Jones brings to the Board expertise in infrastructure planning and development, environment and sustainability, and organisational transformation and business growth.
+Suzanne Jones brings to the Board expertise in infrastructure planning and development, environment and sustainability, organisational transformation and business growth.
 She has held senior executive roles involving strategic planning, major project delivery, public-private partnerships and stakeholder management, both with the NSW Government and in the private sector.

-Suzanne is currently the Chair of Dial Before You Dig, the founding Chair of Waste Aid Ltd, and a director of the University of New England Partnerships Pty Ltd. She is also a member and former chair of the NSW National Parks and Wildlife Council and a committee member of the Australian Astronomical Observatory.
-Suzanne’s previous directorships include Transgrid, the NSW Public Transport Authority, Parramatta Rail Link Company Pty Ltd, Newcastle Urban Renewal and Transport, the Illawarra Regional Information Service and Garrigal Housing.
+Suzanne is currently the Chair of Dial Before You Dig, the founding Chair of Waste Aid Ltd, and a Director of the University of New England Partnerships Pty Ltd.

-She holds a Bachelor of Town Planning with honours from the University of NSW, a Master of Business Administration from the University of Rochester, New York and has undertaken a business leadership course at Harvard.
+She holds a Bachelor of Town Planning with honours from the University of NSW, a Master of Business Administration from the University of Rochester, New York, and has undertaken a business leadership course at Harvard.

 Appointed December 2014

-Ken Maher is an architect, landscape architect, and urban design advocate.
-He is a former executive chairman of HASSELL, Australia’s largest international multidisciplinary design practice.
+Ken Maher is an architect, landscape architect and urban design advocate.
+He is a former Executive Chairman of HASSELL, Australia’s largest international multidisciplinary design practice.
 Ken is currently a HASSELL Fellow and a Professor of Practice in the Faculty of Built Environment at the University of NSW.

-He is Chair of the City of Sydney’s Urban Design Advisory Panel, and a member of the Sydney Opera House Eminent Architects Panel and the Transport for NSW Urban Domain Reference Group and the Australian Government’s Cities Reference Group.
+He is Chair of the City of Sydney’s Design Advisory Panel, and a member of the Sydney Opera House Eminent Architects Panel, the Transport for NSW Urban Domain Reference Group and the Australian Government’s Cities Reference Group.

 He is also a Fellow of the Australian Institute of Landscape Architects, the Australian Property Institute, and the Green Building Council of Australia.
-Ken holds a Bachelor of Architecture with first class honours, a Masters of Architecture, a Graduate Diploma of Landscape Design, and a Graduate Diploma of Environmental Studies.
+Ken holds a Bachelor of Architecture with first-class honours, a Masters of Architecture, a Graduate Diploma of Landscape Design, and a Graduate Diploma of Environmental Studies.

 Appointed June 2016